 The second part of David’s aforementioned line says, “All who see me mock at me.
 They wag their heads.”
 These words are also used explicitly in the Gospel, just moments before Jesus was to ask God why he has forsaken him.
 For as it is written in the Gospel of Mark, “And those who passed by derided him, wagging their heads, and saying, ‘Aha!
 You who would destroy the temple and build it in three days, save yourself, and come down from that cross!’”
 (Mark 15:29-30).
 As we can see, the words of David are yet again foretelling the story of Jesus’s crucifixion – David and Jesus are both derided by people “wagging their heads.”

 The third prophecy of Christ’s crucifixion in Psalm 22 is found in line 16.
 It reads, “Yea, dogs are round about me; a company of evildoers encircle me; they have pierced my hands and feet.”
 This is not only the most obvious of all the prophecies of this Psalm, but it is also the most peculiar.
 Think about it for a moment, why would “dogs” or “a company of evildoers” pierce both David’s “hands and feet.”
 Other than a possible poetic meaning by David, what could having both hands and feet pierced refer to other than a crucifixion?
 But oddly enough, this Psalm was written nearly a millennium before Rome ruled the world, so thus, it was centuries before a time when crucifixion was a popular form of punishment.
-Alexander the Great had people nailed to planks as a form of punishment, but that was still more than 500 years before David.
+Alexander the Great had people nailed to planks as a form of punishment, but that was still more than 500 years after David.
 The point that I am making here is that this it is such a bizarre statement for David to make, for it seems to only exist as a prophecy of Christ, and nothing else.

 As it says in the Gospel of John, “Then he said to Thomas, ‘Put your finger here, and see my hands;’” (John 20:27).
 This is where we are told that Jesus was nailed to the cross, for, prior to this exchange between Jesus and Thomas, we only assume that he was nailed to the cross and not just tied to the cross like some crucified victims – for prior to this exchange, the three preceding Gospels only say that Jesus hung on the cross, not that he was nailed to it.
 It is only through the doubts of Thomas, and the proof of the holes in Jesus’s hands, that we discover the truth – he was nailed to the cross, or as David prophesizes, his hands and feet are “pierced.”